 We’ve addressed the “What Does Sustainable Mean?” question in the past.

 Now we’re focused solely on fashion and the various ways that the industry is addressing demands for transparency and ethical production standards.

 If you are committed to activating change in the fashion industry then you can join the Fashion Revolution.

-You can’t get perfectly sustainable fashion.
+You can’t get perfectly sustainable and ethical fashion.
 When you wash clothes there’s an environmental toll to be paid, for example, and that can’t be avoided.

 However, we can try to get as close to sustainable as possible!

 That means as consumers we can examine what we buy, decide on what the guiding principles of our sustainable ethos are and how to make choices based on them and finally, just by asking whether we’re really going to use what we’re about to buy.